 |Max.
 Trading Fee||0.5% - 4.5%||0.2%|

 |Review||Read our full Coinbase review||Read our full Crypto.com review|

 In-Depth Comparison: Crypto.com vs Coinbase

-- Over 250 crypto and over 450 trading pairs
+- 247 cryptocurrencies and over 524 trading pairs

 - Advanced trading platform with TradingView charting

 - Pays up to 12% APY on crypto staking